Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DS-Request.md

 ## Request with Reference Identifier

-If the 3DS [authentication request](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Authentication.md) was originally performed by using Commerce Hub's [Secure Data Capture](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md) or [API](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-API-Only.md), the reference transaction identifier can be used to submit a [charges](?path=docs/Resources/API-Documents/Payments/Charges.md) or [tokenization](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) request.
+If the 3DS [authentication request](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Authentication.md) was originally performed by using Commerce Hub's [Checkout](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md) or [API](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-API-Only.md), the reference transaction identifier can be used to submit a [charges](?path=docs/Resources/API-Documents/Payments/Charges.md) or [tokenization](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) request.

 ---